amansaini7999/Weblab/backend/README.md

 - Azure CLI logged in to the correct subscription
 - Azure Functions Core Tools 4+
-- Python virtual environment available in the repository
+- Python virtual environment available in `backend/src/.venv`
 - Access to create/update resources in the target resource group

 ## Environment Conventions